-Members of the Illinois State University Symphony Orchestra are active each semester performing instrumental, choral, and operatic works.
+Members of the Illinois State University (ISU) Symphony Orchestra are active each semester performing instrumental, choral, and operatic works.

 Past performances have included works such as:

 Stravinsky’s Sacre du Printemps, Petrouchka, Firebird Suite, Apollo musagetes